christopherbolt/whmcs-canonical/README.md

 A canonical url meta tag tells search engines which URL is the correct one.
 I also recommend adding open graph tags so that people cannot share mis-leading URLs on social media (like the this-hosting-company-sucks example above).
-This hook adds a $canonical variable to templates that you could use to implement open graph url meta tags in your WHMCS header template.
-Implementation of open graph tags is outside the scope of this module so don't ask.
+This hook adds a $canonical variable to templates that you could use to implement open graph url meta tags in your theme's header template.
+Implementation of open graph tags is outside the scope of this module but I have added an example in the installation section of this read me.

 ## Requirements
 Tested with WHMCS version 8.12.1.
 I will not maintain support for older versions.